juripero/ryft-server/docs/run.md

 `processing-threads` is the number of parallel threads used to handle all requests.
 If zero the default system value is used.
 This value is used internally by Go runtime.
 See [GOMAXPROCS](https://golang.org/pkg/runtime/#GOMAXPROCS) for more details.

+`settings-path` is used to specify local `ryft-server` storage.

+`hostname` is used to customize the hostname provided by the `ryft-server`.
+By default the system's hostname is used.

+`instance-home` is used to specify common home directory which is prefixed to user's home directory or is used by default if authentication is disabled.

 #### TLS server configuration